Elysia-simp/Pride-Shader/README.md

 finally just duplicate Material.fx and just give it the proper names

+if you want self shadow load HgShadow (I'm not using mmd's default shadowmap)

 that should be it really just report any bugs/errors I've made

+# Credits

+HariganeP for HgShadow_ObjHeader